 Though I should say, I only use it when I have had at least one ‘conversation’ (via email or phone) with the editor.

 There’s not anything particularly special or unique about these two words in a subject line, but they work.

 The magic of this simple subject line is that you immediately let the editor know that this is not going to be some long rambling email that they don’t have time to read, let alone reply to, but rather, it’s going to be quick and snappy.

-I often use this tactic, and I don’t think I’ve had a time when an editor that I've worked with before hasn’t replied to an email with this subject line.
+I often use this strategy, and I don’t think I’ve had a time when an editor that I’ve worked with before hasn’t replied to an email with this subject line.

 So there you have it.
 Three quick and easy ways to get an editor’s attention.